Otorrhea: causes and treatment of fluid or discharge from the ear

 What does ear drainage or discharge look like?

-Otorrhea will appear in various colors and forms, depending on the type and cause of the drainage.
+Otorrhea will appear in various colors and textures, depending on the type and cause of the drainage.
 You may notice it leaking from the ear, or you may notice it dried in the ear canal or on your pillow.
-Monitor your symptoms by taking note of the color and volume of the drainage, as well the number of days you notice drainage.
+Monitor your symptoms by taking note of the color and volume of the drainage, as well as the number of days you notice drainage.

 What are the types of otorrhea?

-• Purulent: This type of discharge contains pus or a cloudy fluid.
+• Purulent: this type of discharge contains pus or a cloudy fluid.
 It’s the most common type of ear drainage and caused by an ear infection.

-• Serous: This drainage contains serum, a protein-rich liquid found in the blood.
+• Serous: this drainage contains serum, a protein-rich liquid found in the blood.
 It’s most often caused by an ear infection and is thin and watery.

-• Mucoid: This type of otorrhea contains mucus.
+• Mucoid: this type of otorrhea contains mucus.
 In most cases, mucoid discharge is caused by blocked Eustachian tubes, resulting in a buildup of mucus in the middle ear.

-• Clear: Clear or watery discharge, or ear drainage without any visible coloring, can be caused by skin irritation such as eczema.
+• Clear: clear or watery discharge, or ear drainage without any visible coloring, can be caused by skin irritation such as eczema.

 HCP at store